zramsay/eris-cli/docs/tutorials/getting-started.md

 We shall go through these in their logical order.

-### Users Design
+#### Users Design

 To do this we need to, first, consider, *who* will get *what* permissions and *why*.
 It is outside the scope of this tutorial to outline all of the considerations which would come into play when thinking about creating a permissioning system, but for the purposes of this tutorial, we will craft the genesis block to use the following paradigm:

 * 3 Administrators (these would be developers who have **full** control over the chain) (one of which will be "running" the chain performing validation)

-If you would like to understand all of the permissions which an eris chains smart contract network is capable of providing, [please see our documentation on the subject](see edb's readme).
+If you would like to understand all of the permissions which an eris chains smart contract network is capable of providing, [please see the eris-db repository for more information](https://github.com/eris-ltd/eris-db/blob/master/README.md).

 We use an abstraction to simplify the chain making process called Account Types.
 This abstraction is just that, an abstraction to help users quickly get up to speed.
 In order to reduce the complexity of dealing with different types of accounts typically built on a chain, we use the idea of "account types".
 Account types are not restrictive in the sense that they are not the "only" types of accounts you can make with eris chains.

 Account types are simply bundles of permissions no more no less.
 Using the eris tooling you can also create your own account types with your own bundles of permissions which will be helpful.

-## Step 2.a.1.
+### Step 2.a.1.
 Make (or Get) the Public Keys

-Everyone who interacts with an eris chains chain will need to have a properly formated keypair.
+Everyone who interacts with an eris chain will need to have a properly formated keypair.
 To make a keypair we will use `eris keys`.

 `eris keys` usually operates as a signing daemon, but when we use eris keys to *create* key pairs what we are doing effectively is writing files.
 As is usual with the eris tooling, `eris keys` is opinionated and will work by default against the following directory: `~/.eris/keys/data`.
 When a key pair is created, that key pair will get written into that directory.

-////AHAHAHAHAHAHAHA FUCK DOCKER and all the edge cases it brings us Because we use Docker to take out most of the edge cases with various operating systems and simplify the development environment for our users, these files will be written to a file system located inside the eris keys container.
+These files will be written to a file system located inside the eris keys data container.
 As we go through this tutorial we will explain a bit about what that means.
 When we are using containers, these containers are not built to *hold* data, but rather are built to hold what is needed to run processes.
 But, if we're making keypairs, then we definitely want to *keep* these.

-To accomplish this, we will use the `eris` tooling only.
+To accomplish this, we will use the `eris` tooling.
 First we need to start the `eris-keys` daemon:

 ```bash
 eris services start keys